cap-js/docs/java/change-tracking.md

 ### What is change tracked?

-The change tracking feature tracks the changes of all modifying operations that are executed on the entity via CQN statements, that includes the statements that you execute via custom code as well.
+The feature tracks the changes of all modifying operations executed via CQN statements which are indirectly triggered by adapters or directly by custom code. that includes the statements that you execute via custom code as well.
 It supports all kinds of modifying operations including the deep and the bulk updates.
 Changes made through native SQL, JDBC or other means that bypasses the CAP Java runtime are not tracked.
 Modifications that are forwarded to remote applications via Remote OData are not tracked as well.

 The level where you annotate your elements is very important: if you annotate the elements on the domain level, that means that every change made through every projection of the entity will be tracked.
-If you annotate the elements on the projection level, only the changes made through that projection will be tracked.
+If you annotate the elements on the projection level, only the changes made through that projection is tracked.

-In case of the `Books` example above, the changes made through the `Books` projection will be tracked, but the changes made on the domain entity will not be.
+In case of the `Books` example above, the changes made through the service entity `Bookshop.Books` are tracked, but the changes made on the domain entity are omitted.
 That can be beneficial if you have a service that is used for data replication or mass changes where change tracking can be very expensive operation, and you do not want to generate changes from such operations.

 When you decide how to annotate your elements, you should consider not only the structure of it but also the way it is changed